Ranarrr/WishSorter/README.md

 - Make program independent of a webbrowser control (HTTPRequest)
 - Make saving credentials locally a thing
 - Improve performance (by amount of RAM it uses)
+- Check when search result does not yield any more results